patrick141/MyPresidentialElection/README.md

 * **Map Swing** — national slider shifts all states together
 * **State Swing** — national slider locked; click any state to adjust it individually

 > **Note:** Combining a national swing with per-state overrides simultaneously was not achievable within Plotly's pre-computed frame rendering model.
 The two modes are intentionally kept separate.
-Unified control is planned for Phase 3.
+Unified control is deferred to Phase 4 where it will be built natively as part of a React frontend.

 ---

-# 🗄 Phase 3 (Planned)
+# 🔧 Phase 3 (In Progress)

+Completes the simulation engine with historical data coverage, analytical depth, and test coverage.

+## 🔲 Historical Data Pipeline

+Normalize and integrate 2012 and 2016 election results into the existing multi-year framework.
+Extends the year toggle from 2 to 4 cycles and includes a reusable ingestion script for adding future election years.

+## 🔲 Electoral College Bias Display

+Surface the existing `get_ec_bias()` calculation into the interactive map.
+Shows how much the Electoral College structurally favors one party over the popular vote, and identifies the tipping point state responsible for that bias.

+## 🔲 Scenario Comparison

+Add the ability to compare two election scenarios side by side — for example, 2020 vs 2024, or a baseline year against a simulated swing.
+Extends the simulation engine with a dedicated comparison layer.

+## 🔲 Unit Test Coverage

+Expand the test suite from placeholder tests to meaningful coverage of the simulation engine — margin swing, tipping point calculation, EC bias, reset behavior, and edge cases.

+---

+# 🚀 Phase 4 (Stretch Goals)

+Future work beyond Phase 3 completion.
+No timeline set.

-* **Unified Swing Control** *(carried from Phase 2)* — replace Plotly's pre-computed slider with a custom JS-driven range input, enabling national and per-state swings to work simultaneously
+* **Unified Swing Control** *(deferred from Phase 2)* — replace Plotly's slider with a custom range input so national and per-state swings work simultaneously; planned as a React component
-* **Automated Data Pipeline** — automate CSV generation from external datasets; extend coverage to 2008, 2012, and earlier cycles
+* **React Frontend** — rebuild the interactive map as a hosted web application with a Flask backend API
-* **Database Integration** — PostgreSQL storage for election cycles, state results, and saved scenarios
+* **Database Integration** — PostgreSQL storage for election cycles, saved scenarios, and historical results
-* **Backend API** — modularize simulation logic and expose endpoints for external data ingestion and result retrieval
+* **Backend API** — Flask endpoints wrapping the simulation engine for external data ingestion and scenario retrieval
-* **Advanced Modeling** — polling data ingestion, scenario comparison, historical analysis

 ---